flomar/granturismotracker/README.md

 It's a little rough around the edges, especially the administrator interface.

-Also, without further modification it will probably only start up properly on Linux host machines.
+Also, without further modification, it will only start up properly on *Linux* host machines.

 It's MIT-licensed though, so do whatever you want with it.